Hidden form fields give you another layer of customization to use with your integration.

 - Then, check the "This is a hidden field" checkbox, enter a default value and click Done.

 You can choose any default value the field supports, which will be submitted alongside information your visitor provides.

 Pre-populating hidden fields

-Each hidden field created in Leadpages must have a default value, but you can also dynamically pass in values from a URL parameter (such as one provided by your email service provider or ad software).
-To set it up, type in your URL variable in the URL Mapping field.
+Each hidden field created in Leadpages must have a default value, but you can also dynamically pass values to Leadpages from a URL parameter (such as one provided by your email service provider or ad software).

 For instance, our page might be at a URL from an ad that includes a variable like so: